MishaHerscu/tic-tac-react/README.md

 5. Run "webpack --watch" (to see changes)
 6. Run "npm run dev" - this should launch on localhost:8080
 7. If this doesn't work, watch the video and follow the additional instructions

+## Live website

+The site is more fully styled and functional run locally because the build is missing.

+That said, you can see the site live [here](https://mishaherscu.github.io/tic-tac-react/src/)